pghalliday/ce-operation-hub/README.md

 ### Submit an operation

-`ce-front-end` instances should connect a 0MQ `xreq` socket to the configured `ce-front-end/submit` port and submit operations over that
+`ce-front-end` instances should connect a 0MQ `dealer` socket to the configured `ce-front-end/submit` port and submit operations over that

 Request: